 Brand archetypes have been a foundational tool for my design and branding work for years.
 The idea of an archetype is borrowed from psychologist Carl Jung, who invented 4 categories that essentially encompass all personality traits.
 Later, branding experts expanded his OG concept into the 12 categories you’ll see here on the blog.

 When you discover your own archetype, you’ll have a much easier time finding and aligning with your ideal clients, because they likely have many of the same values and goals.
-Take my quiz to determine your brand archetype, or you can read on to learn about the Rebel archetype and see if it feels like you.
+Take the quiz below to determine your brand archetype, or you can read on to learn about the Rebel brand archetype and see if it feels like you.

 Rebels are here to disrupt the status quo in the best of ways.
-They believe that some rules were just meant to be broken – so you’ll always hear them reminding you that you can break free, and then encouraging you to do it.
-Rebels aren’t afraid to tell you that others are wrong, and they enjoy being misfits who break the mold.
+They believe that some rules were just meant to be broken – so you’ll always hear them reminding you that you can break free and then encouraging you to do it.
+Rebel personality types aren’t afraid to tell you that others are wrong, and they enjoy being misfits who break the mold.

 The Rebel May Also Be Known As:

 This archetype may not feel totally right to you based on the name – not every rebel looks the same, after all!
 Being a Rebel has more to do with how you identify your brand than how you’d label yourself.
 This persona can also be called:

 The Rebel Brand Atmosphere (i.e. Visuals and Aesthetics)